tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 (or, on XP and earlier, to log out and back in again).
 This is needed the first time you set up Tahoe-LAFS on a particular installation of Windows.

+If you see an error like ``fatal error: Python.h: No such file or directory`` while compiling the dependencies, you need the Python development headers.
+If you are on a Debian or Ubuntu system, you can install them with ``sudo apt-get install python-dev``.
+On RedHat/Fedora, install ``python-devel``.

 Run "``bin/tahoe --version``" (on Windows, "``bin\tahoe --version``") to verify that the executable tool prints out the right version number after "``allmydata-tahoe:``".